rsmusllp/king-phisher/README.md

 client.email\_address      | The target's email address
 client.first\_name         | The target's first name
 client.last\_name          | The target's last name
-client.message_id          | The unique tracking identifier (this is the same as uid) url.tracking\_dot          | URL of an image used for message tracking url.webserver              | Phishing server URL with the uid parameter url.webserver_raw          | Phishing server URL without any parameters tracking\_dot\_image\_tag  | The tracking image in a preformatted ```<img />``` tag uid                        | The unique tracking identifier (this is the same as client.message_id)
+client.message\_id         | The unique tracking identifier (this is the same as uid) sender.email               | The email address in the "Source Email (MIME)" field sender.friendly\_alias     | The value of the "Friendly Alias" field sender.reply\_to           | The value of the "Reply To" field url.tracking\_dot          | URL of an image used for message tracking url.webserver              | Phishing server URL with the uid parameter url.webserver\_raw         | Phishing server URL without any parameters tracking\_dot\_image\_tag  | The tracking image in a preformatted ```<img />``` tag uid                        | The unique tracking identifier (this is the same as client.message_id)